MetricNet: Recovering Metric Scale in Generative Navigation Policies: Methodology

 \section{Methodology}

-In this section, we first describe our novel network that grounds sampled trajectories from generative policies in real-world coordinates.
+In this section, we first describe our novel network that grounds sampled trajectories from generative policies in metric coordinates.
 We then define how to act upon a sequence of these grounded waypoints.
-Finally, we show how real-world waypoints can be used to improve the obstacle-avoidance and goal-following capability of diffusion policies.
+Finally, we show how metric grounded waypoints can be used to improve the obstacle-avoidance and goal-following capability of diffusion policies.